cfg00/cse15l-lab-reports/lab-report-2-week-4.md

 # Final Thoughts

 This week's lab was very helpful, as I learned how to actually test programs that I develop and not just copy the sample problems that we are given in PA's or rubrics.
-We have to think outside the box, and
+We have to think outside the box, and make sure we put our programs through different type of tests.